YH-Chen1225/EPP_Final/README.md

 git remote add origin https://github.com/YH-Chen1225/EPP_Final git pull origin master

-#Second, open the anaconda powershell and cd to the path
+#Second, open the anaconda powershell and cd to the path where the file located
 cd (path)

 #Third, activate the environment